Bombadil-Tom/client-page-challenge/README.md

 ```

 ## Components and Container logic
-* I chose the components and container logic.
-That way in a bigger app static elements such as a Navigationbar/Sidebar
+* I chose the components/presentational and container logic.
+That way in a bigger app repeating elements such as a Navigationbar/Sidebar
 or Header can live in containers while presentational elements will live in the component structure.
-* It could be argued that the api call currently living in the `componentDidMount()` of `ClientPage.tsx` could be moved
+* Additionally, the container will be smart and handle the API calls and data manipulatin while the presentational components
-to the container level to keep the components more "dumb".
-The state would then be living in the container and be
+remain stateless.
-passed down as props to the component.
-Functions to manipulate the data would also have to be passed down.
+* It could be argued that `ChildPage.tsx` should be turned into a functional component.

 ## Sorting